jared-hughes/DesThree/README.md

 5. Load `dist/DesThree-dev.user.js` into TamperMonkey
 6. The script should automatically update (except for metadata changes) because `dist/DesThree-dev.user.js` loads `dist/DesThree.user.js` through file URL

+Use `npm run lint` or `npm run lint-fix` before a commit to adhere to Standard style.
+You may also want the packages `linter-js-standard` and `atom-standard-formatter` for convenience, though `npm run lint-fix` is more thorough than whatever `atom-standard-formatter` does.

 To build once for production, use `npm run build` instead of `npm run dev`.
 The built script should be available in `dist/DesThree.user.js`, which can be pasted directly into TamperMonkey.

 ## Installation